 index.rb

-We have started to use the last commands and see how useful they are.
-First, we go to the folder called TerminalPost, then we list files and folders, and there is nothing because we haven't created anything yet.
-With the command touch, we can now create a file called index.rb.
-We'll be using "touch" to create files instead of folders.
-And finally, we list the file.
+Now, we have started to use the last commands and see how useful they are.
+First we go to the folder called TerminalPost, then we list files and folders and there are nothing, because we haven’t created anything.
+With the command touch we can now create a file called index.rb.
+We’ll be using touch to create files instead of folders.
+And finally we list the file.

 Note: .rb extension is used to create Ruby files

-This is another helpful use case with the command prompt, manage and move files and folders.
+This is another useful use cases with the command prompt, manage and move files and folders

 $ cd ..

-The blank space after cd and the two points at the end of cd helps us to go back in the folder (parent directory), which is also helpful because we are moving now around the system.
+The two point at the end of cd helps us to go back in the folder (parent directory) which is also quite useful because are moving now around the system

 index.rb

-- * Then we used the new command called mv, which stands for Move.
-The first parameter is the original folder/file name and the second parameter (which is separated by a space) is the destination folder/filename
+• - Then we used the new command called mv which stands for Move.
+The first parameter is the original folder/file name and the second parameter (which is separated by an space) is the destination folder/file name

-- * We go to the original folder with cd and display ls, and we didn't find anything, so we successfully moved the index.rb file
+• - We go to the original folder with cd and display ls and we didn't find anything, se we successfully moved the index.rb file

-This can be more complicated to understand if you used to use the User Interface of the Operating Systems because it is a matter of copy and paste.
-But now we're doing everything from the Terminal, something extraordinary.
-Still, more than that, I recommend you try to use the Terminal more often because (along with the Text Editor) is one of the tools we use every day.
+This can be more complicated to understand if you usted to use the User Interface of the Operating Systems, because it is a matter of copy and paste.
+But now we’re doing everything from the terminal which is something cool, but more than that I recommend to you to try to use the terminal a lot, because (along with the Text Editor) is one of the tools we use single day

-Finally, we've removed the entire folder with the command rm -rf with whatever is inside.
+Finally we’ve removed the entire folder with whatever is inside with the command rm -rf

-Note: if you want to know an exhaustive list of terminal commands, please go to the following link:
+Note: if you want to know an exhaustive list of terminal commands, please go to the next link: https://ss64.com/bash/

-Install different kinds of software on your machine
+Install different kind of software in your machine

-Now that we know some initial commands, it is fair to say that there are more things to do with the Terminal, like installing software in the machine.
-In previous posts, we've installed a lot of stuff from the Terminal like Ruby programming language or RubyGems to install gems using commands like these.
+Now that we know some initial commands, it is fair to say that there are more things to do with the terminal, like installing software in the machine.
+In previous posts we’ve installed a lot of things from the terminal like Ruby programming language or RubyGems to install gems using commands like these

 $ rvm install ruby-2.6.8